enter-haken/scripts/readme.md

 Only the repositories with a description will be listed.
 The `repo_descriptions.txt` file will be recreated on every invocation of `clone_or_pull.py`

+Due to the github api has a [rate limit](https://developer.github.com/v3/#rate-limiting) for unauthorized request (currently up to 60 request per hour), the clone or pull request will sleep for **one hour** when the rate limit is reached.

 When you put the script directory into your path, you can execute it from everywhere within the filesystem.

     $ ./clone_or_pull.py -u enter-haken